wadchathuranga/wadchathuranga/README.md

 #### I'm a Developer and Video Editor

-- 🌱  Currently working as an Associate Software Engineer at Bridge Tech Labs (Pvt.)
-Ltd.
+- 🌱  Currently working as an Associate Software Engineer at Hayleys Advantis.
 <!-- - 🌱  Still Final Year Undergraduate at Sabaragamuwa University of Sri Lanka. -->